Aricha Ghat

 Aricha Ghat in Shivalaya, Manikganj, Bangladesh.
 Aricha was the home of largest inter-water port of Bangladesh, connecting 3 divisions of the country through one port.
 Currently only small launch and engine boat services are being operated from here to a few destinations.

-Aricha Ghat is an important river port in Bangladesh.
+Aricha Ghat is a river port in Bangladesh.
 It is situated in Manikganj District.
 The port is managed by Bangladesh Inland Water Transport Authority.
 Daulatdia-Paturia route ferries ply from this port.

-Bangladesh Liberation War
+History

-Mukti Bahini sank one launch, three ferries, one coaster and launch and terminal pontoon in the Ghat during Bangladesh liberation war.
+The port officially launched its ferry operations on 31 March 1963 with a single ferry called Karnafuli.
+During Bangladesh liberation war, Mukti Bahini sank one launch, three ferries, one coaster and launch and terminal pontoon in the Ghat.

+While once one of the busiest ports, its importance has seen a notable decline.
+This has been influenced by the availability of alternative land routes and waterways such as the more recent Jamuna Bridge.

 Fishing

 Hilsha is caught from the area.
 Sudipta Das, former vice chairman of National Fishermen's Cooperative in Dhaka called the place "Prime Spot" for catching Hilsha.